MotoGP’s Nicky Hayden To Undergo Wrist Surgery Next Week

-Nicky Hayden’s wrist issues began with following crashes at Indianapolis and Motorland Aragon in 2012.
+Nicky Hayden’s wrist issues began with crashes at Indianapolis and Motorland Aragon in 2012.

 The Drive M7 Aspar rider was only able to put in six laps in FP1 aboard the Honda RCV1000R, and finished dead last, over seven seconds off the pace.
-Regardless of the pain, he went out in FP2 to complete a further five laps.
+Regardless of the pain, he went out in FP2 and completed a further five laps.

 But the pain was too much.
 And the intense physiotherapy the Kentuckian has been undergoing is not enough to cure the issue.
 Hayden and his team decided he should undergo surgery next week.

 As for his appearance in this Sunday’s GP, the 2006 MotoGP Champion is uncertain and will make a decision Saturday.

 “I had a lot of pain in my hand today.
 I thought the break after the last race at Le Mans would be enough for me but here the problem is worse.
 I worked really hard last week to try and recover with different kinds of therapy and a hyperbaric chamber but the injury to my right wrist has not improved,” Hayden says.